tarcea/docker-node-mongo/README.md

 and then just use `docker-compose up` or `docker-compose down` or any other `docker-compose` related command.

-When you want to use this approach in production, just change the `dev.yml` with `prod.yml`
+When you want to use this approach in production, just change the `dev.yml` with `prod.yml` in the `.env` file

 # PRODUCTION